 This is the next post in my series on terminating parental rights in Las Vegas, Nevada.
 My last article provided an overview of topics which the series will be discussing.
 It also stressed the need to speak with an attorney as soon as possible if you or a loved one are going through this process.
 The termination of parental rights has been referred to as “the civil death penalty” by the Nevada Supreme Court.
 This is not a matter to be taken lightly and it is crucial that you seek legal representation as soon as possible.
 In this article I will be discussing how parents may voluntarily terminate their rights in the context in which such situations typically arise.
+I also address this issue in the video below.
 If you or a loved one are in need of legal assistance then contact my office today to speak with a Las Vegas lawyer.

 Las Vegas parents may agree to the termination of one’s parental rights

 Many parental termination cases are based upon an agreement by the two parents.
 These are typically situations in which one parent has not seen the child for a significant amount of time or otherwise wishes to no longer be part of the child’s life.
 The voluntary termination of rights means that the individual giving up their legal status will no longer have any right of visitation.
 They will also no longer have “legal custody” of the child, meaning that they will have no access to school records, no say in how the child is raised, etc. The remaining parent will also have no ability to collect child support from their counterpart; the forfeiting parent will no longer have any obligations in regard to the child.
 It is important to understand that any unpaid child support will still be owed to the remaining parent unless the parties agree to waive the support.
 In voluntary termination cases, it is common for the two sides to agree to waive any outstanding support obligations so that the matter may be resolved quickly.